Beautiful Blooms in the Mitten

 Membership to The Michigan Flower Growers' Cooperative is open to experienced growers in Michigan and Northern Ohio.
-All products sold through the cooperative must be grown on the members' own farms and gardens.
-New growers are allowed to sell through the cooperative for a single season trial period.
-Prospective members may sell through the cooperative for two consecutive weeks of their choosing during the market season before deciding if they will join.
+We are a growers-only cooperative and market--all products sold through the cooperative must be grown on the members' own farms and gardens.

 Shop for a Day

-If you are a DIY bride, or need flowers for a memorial, baby shower, or some other special event, we would love to have you at the market!
-Click here for a form with all of the instructions.
-Day Passes are $50 and valid for one market day.
+If you are a DIY bride looking to purchase and arrange your own flowers, or need flowers for a memorial, baby shower, or some other special event, we would love to have you shop the market for a day.
+Click here for our Day Pass Application and instructions.